Insourcing or Outsourcing? Pain or Competitive Leverage?

 Short term gain for long term pain or short term pain for long term gain?

-Contact Ichiban today to work with your procurement team on strategic sourcing.
+Contact Ichiban today to work with your procurement team on strategic sourcing development and benchmarking.
 We also work with your procurement team to do a health check to benchmark your procurement team’s performance and improve their overall performance, leadership and productivity.